-You should also ensure that the food is not spoiled and is consistent, nutritious and safe.
-You should not keep the changing the food because it might upset their digestive system, but they might be getting bored of their food.
+You should also ensure that the food is not spoiled and is consistent, nutritious, and safe.
+You should not keep changing the food because it might upset their digestive system, but they might be getting bored with their food.
 So, you can heat it up slightly to release more aroma or add a few extra pieces to the portions.

 How Many Times A Day Should They Eat?

 Puppies need to be fed three to four times a day, so if you give your puppy ¾ cups of food per twice a day, you should consider changing it to ½ cup three times a day.
 Smaller meals allow your puppy to digest it faster as well as containing their energy levels, so they don’t rise and fall too much with the frequent meals.